qiaoqiao2323/LLM_vibration_data/README.md

    - Each video lasts for 10 seconds.

 ---
-## LLM_Prompt Folder
+## LLM_prompt Folder

 The `LLM_prompt` folder contains a Python script for generating vibration data:

-- Running the script `Prompt.py` will generate Python scripts for the 10 emotions and 6 touch gestures.
+- Running the script `Prompt.py` will generate Python scripts for the 10 emotions and 6 touch gestures vibration data.
 - To execute, use the following command:
   ```bash
   python3 Prompt.py